Our Lady of Gillingham Church: Developments

 In 1902, the church was extended.
 In 1934, a new school building was built.
 It is now called Scott Hall.
 In 1972, new school buildings were built on Greenfield Road.
 This meant that only the junior school was left on the old site.
 In October 1988, more school buildings were built at the new site, and the junior school was moved there.
 Without a school there, some of the old buildings were demolished and a car park created.
 In 1990, the church was extended again, this time, with a narthex being added.
 Between 1999 and 2003, the two halls were refurbished.

 Parish

 The church has three Sunday Masses, they are at 6:30 pm on Saturday and 9:30 am and 11:30 am on Sunday.
-There are also Daily masses at 10 am, other than Wednesdays, with two masses on Holy Days of obligation.
+There are also Daily masses at 10 am, with two masses on Holy Days of obligation.